jart/blink/README.md

 ## Testing

-Blink is tested primarily using precompiled x86 binaries, which are downloaded from Justine Tunney's web server.
+Blink is tested primarily using precompiled x86 binaries, which are downloaded automatically.
 You can check how well Blink works on your local platform by running:

 ```sh
 make check